HaiderZaidiDev/Discord-Pin-Archiver-Bot/README.md

 `+status`: Notifies the user if the bot is online

-`+unarchive`: Deletes the last message in #pin-archive.

 `+help`: Displays all of the bots commands, including the permissions required to execute.

-Note: +archive and +unarchive requires the user to have the manage messages permission.
+Note: +archive requires the user to have the manage messages permission.
 Guild owners or users with administrator permissions will have access to this as well.

 ## To-do
 I have lots of plans for the future regarding this bot!
 Here are some of the features I plan on implementing: